IllSmithDa/ironcodeman/README.md

   The app also provides reviews on concepts specific to certain languages or computer science concepts like computer architecture,  data structures and much more.

+# Technology
+  This app will consist of a React front end and may or may not contain a backend.
+At this time, the app is working with mostly static data so back end will probably not be necessary.

+# Liraries
+  List of Front end libaries include (using npm i):
+  1. reactstrap - provides the cards and help format the pages into organized cards
+  2. react-router-dom - provides the routing setup necessary to nagivate within an application